 Click on 3-dots Chrome menu icon > More Tools > and Clear Browsing Data… option in the drop-down menu.

 On the next screen, clear Browsing History, Cookies/Site Data and Cached Images/Files by clicking on the Clear Data button.

 Now, try to access the same webpage and see if you are still getting Err Connection Timed Out Error in Chrome browser.

 2. Check If Hosts File Has been Modified

-Sometimes the Hosts File located at C:\windows\system32\drivers\etc gets modified and blocks you from accessing certain websites.
+Sometimes the Hosts File located at C:\windows\system32\drivers\etc can get modified and blocks access to certain websites.

 Right-click on the Start button and click on Run in the menu that appears.